-To the casual observer, laser tattoo removal may look far simpler that actually getting inked.
+To the casual observer, laser tattoo removal may look far simpler than actually getting inked.
 However, it’s actually a very complex process and should not be relied on as a quick fix for a permanent problem!

-At the start of the process when the needle deposits ink into the skin, the body views the foreign particles as intruders, and sends out millions of white blood cells to fight them off.
+At the start of the process when the needle deposits ink into the skin, the body views the foreign particles as intruders and sends out millions of white blood cells to fight them off.

 Apart from surgically removing a tattoo, the only way is to use a laser.

 The most popular lasers are Q Switched Nd Yag lasers, which use a very short pulse, are very hot and operate in a particularly narrow frequency.
 The speed and heat generated from the laser are important to help to break down the ink particles.